-We previously discussed differences of Abaqus/Standard and Abaqus/explicit in the article
+We previously discussed differences between Abaqus/Standard and Abaqus/explicit in the article:

 Abaqus/Standard or Abaqus/Explicit?

-How can I know my simulation is quasi-static or not?
+How can I know if my simulation is quasi-static or not?

-* Very complex contact conditions, which may Abaqus/Standard, may fail to converge due to contact issues.
+* Very complex contact conditions, which Abaqus/Standard may fail to converge due to contact issues.

-** Very large deformations that can lead to sever mesh distortion.
+** Very large deformations that can lead to severe mesh distortion.

 Example: Simulation of tearing in a deep drawing process